phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 ![An outer() and an inner(i: usize) function.
 Both have some local variables.
 Outer calls inner(1).
 The call stack contains the following slots: the local variables of outer, then the argument `i = 1`, then the return address, then the local variables of inner.](call-stack.svg)

 The above example shows the call stack after an `outer` function called an `inner` function.
 We see that the call stack contains the local variables of `outer` first.
 On the `inner` call, the parameter `1` and the return address for the function were pushed.
-Then control was transfered to `inner`, which pushed its local variables.
+Then control was transferred to `inner`, which pushed its local variables.

 After the `inner` function returns, its part of the call stack is popped again and only the local variables of `outer` remain: